gianfaye/gianfaye-jekyll/_posts/2014-05-26-are-you-permanent.md

 ---
 {% include JB/setup %}

-During job interviews, one of the most absurd questions the interviewer might ask the interviewee is this: *"If you are hired, do you plan to stay permanent?"*
+During job interviews, one of the most absurd questions the interviewer might ask the interviewee is this: *"If you are hired, do you plan to stay permanently?"*

 The default answer should be a **'No'**.
 There are a few things in this world that are permanent -- death, legacy, the continuity of time, and change.
 Anything else is *ephemeral*.